Salimovsky/MovieSearchApp/README.md

 TODO:
  + Add unit tests
  + Add support for accessibility
- + Migrate UI to use jetpack compose instead of views
+ + Migrate UI to use Jetpack Compose instead of views
  + Add navigation component
  + Add support for localization